oberones/MysteryMelodyMachine/rpi-engine/docs/FUGUE_MODE_IMPLEMENTATION.md

   - Clear contour with mix of steps and leaps
   - Distinctive rhythmic patterns
   - Cadential closure
+  - Strategic use of rests for phrasing and expression
   - Typical length of 4 beats (1 bar in 4/4 time)

 ### Voice Management